bsvihovec/docs/admin/index.md

 1. A user can make up to 200 API requests for metrics an hour.
 2. Each API request returns up to 200 data points per request.
 If more data is available, a URL is provided in the response for loading the next set of data.
+3. Each API request requires a user to have at least Basic Access to the Administration Console.
+Additional permissions might be required, as specified below.

 ## Gathering metrics about your environment